FurkanCetin547/Proj/README.md

 ### Movie Reviews
 - **Source**: IMDb, Rotten Tomatoes, or Kaggle datasets (e.g., IMDb Movie Reviews or Rotten Tomatoes Movie Reviews).
 - **Collection**: Downloading pre-existing datasets.
-Metadata such as genre, release year, box office earnings, and director information will be added from IMDb or The Movie Database.
+Metadata such as genre, box office earnings, and director information will be added from IMDb or The Movie Database.

 ### Enhancement with Additional Datasets
 - **Box Office Earnings**: To explore the relationship between sentiment and financial success.
 - **Awards Data**: To analyze whether award-winning movies receive more positive reviews.
-- **Social Media Reactions**: Social media platforms (Reddit etc.) for audience reactions to movies.
+- **Social Media Reactions**: Social media platforms (Reddit, etc.) for audience reactions to movies.

 ---